denoland/docs/examples/tutorials/sveltekit.md

 src/routes/+page.server.ts
 ```

-With this file created now we need to initialize the function to load our dinos!
+With this file created, we need to initialize the function to load our dinos!

 ```ts
 /// src/routes/+page.server.ts